TheLogicMaster/ESP-Smart-Display/README.md

 ### Image Widgets
 There are two types of images to display: custom images provided by the user and build-in images.
 The built-in images are read-only at runtime, but more can be easily added by customizing the source code.
 The dimensions of image widgets are fixed to the size of the image content.
+A few animations are availible that scroll the image across the screen in each direction.

 ### Weather Icon Widgets
 These components show a simple animation based on the current weather state from OpenWeatherMaps.
 The API key and